Douglass Scott, 2024

 Sound

-Douglass Scott guitars are known for combining the warmth and lyricism of a great Spanish instrument with the power, clarity, and balance modern players expect from a concert guitar.
+Douglass Scott guitars are known for combining the warmth and lyricism of a traditional Spanish guitar with the power, balance, and responsiveness demanded by modern concert players.

 Playability